IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week1.md

 ## Individual contribution of each participant

-**Palkina Sofia** – organized 3 discussion meetings and wrote this report.
+**Palkina Sofia** – organized 3 discussion meetings (05.06 - project ideas, organizational issues,distribution of roles; 07.06 - tech-stack, project logic; 09.06 - result of the week,task for the next week) and wrote this report.

-**Polina Kostikova** – set up Docker and created the basic Git structure.
+**Polina Kostikova** – set up Docker and created the basic Git structure - https://github.com/IU-Capstone-Project-2025/Online-game-7Red

-**Lev Permiakov** – wrote code for generating data for the neural network.
+**Lev Permiakov** – wrote code for generating data for the neural network - https://github.com/IU-Capstone-Project-2025/Online-game-7Red/tree/main/ml

-**Arina Petuhova** – designed the database and implemented its initial version.
+**Arina Petuhova** – designed the database and implemented its initial version - https://github.com/IU-Capstone-Project-2025/Online-game-7Red/tree/main/database

-**Amir Bairamov** – completed the MVP0 Figma version of the project (excluding the game board) and started expanding it.
+**Amir Bairamov** – completed the MVP0 Figma version of the project (excluding the game board) and started expanding it - https://www.figma.com/design/ttrFjZlaz8jyuKQAzcHHkm/Untitled?node-id=0-1&t=yHPLTnx9VHEBAput-1

 **All team members** - researched and explored the best tools for the project and discussed the project logic together in meetings.